readthedocs/readthedocs.org/docs/tutorial/index.rst

 Edit advanced project options
   Leave it unchecked, we will make some changes later.

-After hitting the :guilabel:`Next` button, you will be redirected to the project home.
+After hitting the :guilabel:`Next` button, you will be redirected to the :term:`project home`.
 You just created your first project on Read the Docs! |:tada:|

 .. figure:: /_static/images/tutorial/rtd-project-home.png